Endangered Crafts Fund

 • acquiring the advanced craft skills or allied craft skills necessary to make a craft practice more viable, e.g. through a training course or self-directed learning.

-In addition to the funding you will receive support from the Grants and Awards Officer and rest of the Heritage Crafts team to ensure that your project is a success.
+In addition to the funding you will receive support from Tess, the Recipient Engagement and Impact Officer and rest of the Heritage Crafts team to ensure that your project is a success.
 This will be unique to your project but it could include mentoring support, business support or signposting to other opportunities.

-Supported by: the Pilgrim Trust, the Radcliffe Trust, the William Grant Foundation, the Sussex Heritage Trust and the generous support of individual donors and Heritage Crafts members.
-Previous donors include the Ashley Family Foundation, Essex Community Foundation, the Dulverton Trust, the Garfield Weston Foundation, the Prince of Wales’s Charitable Fund, the Benefact Trust and the Ernest Cook Trust.
+the generous support of individual donors, the Essex Community Foundation and the Sussex Heritage Trust.
+Previous donors include the Pilgrim Trust, the Radcliffe Trust, the William Grant Foundation, the Ashley Family Foundation, the Dulverton Trust, the Garfield Weston Foundation, the Prince of Wales’s Charitable Fund, the Benefact Trust and the Ernest Cook Trust.

 Thank you so much to Heritage Crafts for awarding the Endangered Craft Fund grant to Building Futures Galloway.
 The grant will enable us to acquire specific hand tools that are vital to the teaching of the craft of traditional wooden boat building.
 The passing on of these skills to the younger generation will help safeguard the future of this endangered craft.